 Basic authentication is the default client authentication scheme.
-When this scheme is used, the client must provide the following properties for the message broker to authenticate the client (these properties are not encrypted):
+When this scheme is used, the client must provide the following properties for the event broker to authenticate the client (these properties are not encrypted):

-A username is required for a Session to authenticate any clients connecting with the message broker over that Session.
+A username is required for a Session to authenticate any clients connecting with the event broker over that Session.
 A username must be provided in the

-SESSION_USERNAME property for each transport, and it must match with a client username account provisioned on the message broker.
+SESSION_USERNAME property for each transport, and it must match with a client username account provisioned on the event broker.

-When a Session connects to a message broker, clients are created and deleted dynamically as they connect and disconnect from the message broker on that Session.
+When a Session connects to an event broker, clients are created and deleted dynamically as they connect and disconnect from the event broker on that Session.
 Therefore, it is possible that multiple clients can use a single username.

 client-username property that can be shown through the Solace CLI or SolAdmin.

-When basic authentication is enabled on the message broker, a valid username/password pair must be provided in the
+When basic authentication is enabled on the event broker, a valid username/password pair must be provided in the

-SESSION_PASSWORD property to connect a Session to a message broker.
+SESSION_PASSWORD property to connect a Session to an event broker.
 The default is no password.